On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Conclusions

 \section{Conclusions}

-We have studied stochastic QN methods for training deep neural networks.
-We have considered both L-SR1 and L-BFGS updates in a stochastic setting under a trust-region framework.
-An extensive experimental work including the effect of batch normalization (BN), the limited memory parameter, the sampling strategy and batch size has been reported and discussed.
-Our experiments show that BN is a key factor for the performance of stochastic QN algorithms, and that sL-SR1-TR performs better than sL-BFGS-TR in networks without BN layers.
-This behavior is in accordance with the property of L-SR1 updates allowing for indefinite Hessian approximations in non-convex optimization.
-However, sL-BFGS-TR behaves comparably or slightly better than sL-SR1-TR when BN layers are used.

-Moreover, our experimental results have illustrated that employing larger batch sizes within a fixed number of epochs produces less training accuracy which can be recovered by longer training.
-Our experiments on training time have also shown a slight superiority in the accuracy reached by both algorithms when larger batch sizes are used within a fixed budget of time.
+We have studied stochastic quasi-Newton trust-region methods with L-SR1 and L-BFGS Hessian approximations for training DNNs.
+Extensive empirical work including the effect of batch normalization (BN), the limited memory parameter, and batch size has been reported and discussed.
+Our findings showed that BN is a key factor in the performance of stochastic QN algorithms and that sL-BFGS-TR behaves comparably or slightly better than sL-SR1-TR when BN layers are used while sL-SR1-TR performs better in networks without BN layers.
+Although this behavior is in accordance with the property of L-SR1 updates allowing for indefinite Hessian approximations in non-convex optimization, the exact reason for such different behavior is not completely clear and would deserve further investigation.
+Our results illustrated that employing larger batch sizes within a fixed number of epochs produces less training accuracy which can be recovered by longer training.
+The experiments on training time also showed a slight superiority in the accuracy reached by both algorithms when larger batch sizes are used within a fixed budget of time.
 This suggests the use of large batch sizes also in view of the parallelization of the algorithms.
-The proposed sQN algorithms, with overlapping fixed size sampling strategy, revealed more efficient than the STORM algorithm which relays on a progressive adaptive sampling strategy thus naturally incorporating a variance reduction technique.
-Finally, our results show that sQN methods in some instances outperform the well-known first-order Adam optimizer run with the optimal combination of its numerous parameters.
-We believe that this contribution fills a gap concerning the real performance of the SR1 and BFGS updates onto realistic large-size DNNs and is expected to help drive the researchers in this field to the choice of the proper quasi-Newton method.
+The sQN algorithms, with the overlapping fixed-size sampling strategy and fewer epochs, were more effective than the STORM algorithm which relies on a progressive adaptive sampling strategy.
+Finally, our results demonstrated that sQN methods are efficient in practice and, in some instances—such as when using larger batch sizes—they outperformed a tuned Adam.
+We believe that this contribution fills a gap concerning the real performance of the SR1 and BFGS updates onto realistic large-size DNNs and is expected to help researchers in selecting the appropriate quasi-Newton method.